 With all the failed cakes that I made in the last 2 months because I was practicing so hard to make a perfect cake roll, these balls would often make it on my table from all those leftovers.

 Almost every weekend I would fill a bowl full of different kinds of cake balls; they would be dipped in chocolate, and some rolled in peanuts, graham crackers, crushed pretzels or walnuts.

 They are quick, versatile, delicious and kids go bananas over them…oh and they can even help you make them!
 I would say that they make a great gift idea for a co-worker or perhaps for your boss.

 Little cute boxes are available everywhere, especially at this time of the year…make, pack, surprise somebody that you care about!

 Alright!
-In another word these are orgasmic and unbelievably delicious.
-I only wish to see your face when you take a first bite.
+In other word, these are orgasmic and unbelievably delicious.
+I only wish to see your face when you take the first bite.